srinibas-masanta/Road-Accident-Analysis-Dashboard/README.md

-# 🚦 UK Road Accident Analysis Dashboard (Power BI)
+# 🚦 UK Road Accident Analysis Dashboard

 This project presents a comprehensive data-driven analysis of road accidents across the United Kingdom using Power BI.
 The dashboard is designed to uncover key insights into accident severity, environmental conditions, road infrastructure, and vehicle involvement — enabling stakeholders to make informed decisions for improving public safety and reducing traffic-related casualties.